chbrandt/hpc_pilot/documentation/authentication.md

 5. Verify exp (not expired) + iss (matches trusted issuer) │
         ▼
+6. If allowed_groups is set: fetch entitlements from the UserInfo endpoint and run check_group_access (deny → 403-equivalent flash + redirect) │
+        ▼
-6. Derive Kubernetes namespace from sub claim
+7. Derive Kubernetes namespace from sub claim
         │
         ▼
-7. Store {token, claims, namespace} in Flask session
+8. Store {token, claims, namespace} in Flask session
         │
         ▼
-8. Auto-create namespace in cluster (if it doesn't exist) │
+9. POST /api/namespaces/ensure  (auto-create the namespace if missing) │
         ▼
+10. POST /api/saved/seed  (seed default chart presets for the user) │
+        ▼
-9. Redirect to requested page (or /)
+11. Redirect to requested page (or /)
 ```

+The same validation + group check runs on every REST API request via the
+`require_token` decorator (no session is used for API calls).

 ---